alamminsalo/ram/README.md

 Generates API models from openapi spec using language-agnostic templating and spec system.
 When ready, should support any or most of the programming languages.

+Currently supports following languages out-of-box:
+* Rust
+* Go

+However, a language can be implemented by supplying a language yaml file and some needed templates for generation.
+Contributions are welcome!

 ## Usage

 Start off with a `.ramconfig` file like this: